Outdoor Lighting Ideas

 - Don’t go overboard with path lighting so that it looks like you have a mini airport runway in your garden.
 Remember that moonlight can be pretty strong and provides effective lighting too.

-- Using a light with a blue filter will make the green leaves of trees more intense colour-wise.
+- Using light with a blue filter will make the green leaves of trees more intense colour-wise.

 - As well as using landscape lighting to illuminate favourite areas of your garden, use the darkness to disguise those parts you dislike and need to attend to.